CyberCat-Institute/open-game-engine/README.md

 I hope that this tool will be usable without in-depth knowledge of how it works or how open games work, but I can't make any promises.

-From a user's perspective, the examples in `OpenGames.Examples` are intended to be self-documenting.
+From a user's perspective, the examples in `Examples` are intended to be self-documenting.
 Studying the modules in that directory will be more effective than any documentation I could write.

 When I have time I plan to write a paper describing how the preprocessor works.